-In 1984, the Tucson Airport Authority (TAA) began to replace some of its fossil fuel vehicles with electric carts, first introduced at the Tucson International Airport (TUS) Executive Terminal and later integrated into the TAA Custodial and Maintenance Departments.
+In 1984, TAA began to replace some of its fossil fuel vehicles with electric carts, first introduced at the TUS Executive Terminal and later integrated into the TAA Custodial and Maintenance Departments.
 Bicycles were introduced for refuelers at the TUS Flight Line.